HongyangDu/DistributedDiffusion/README.md

 # DistributedDiffusion

-This repository contains a partial implementation of the system design and algorithm as presented in:
+This repository contains a partial implementation of the algorithm as presented in:

 > **"Exploring Collaborative Distributed Diffusion-Based AI-Generated Content (AIGC) in Wireless Networks"**